-- 1. Election of seven directors; - 2.
-Approval of a proposal to amend the Company's Certificate of Incorporation to increase the total number of authorized shares of common stock from 250,000,000 shares to 350,000,000 shares; - 3.
-Approval of a reverse stock split at a ratio of any whole number between one-for-two and one-for-eight, as determined by our board of directors, at any time before August 24, 2017, if and as determined by our board of directors; - 4.
-Ratification of the selection of Warren Averett, LLC as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2017; - 5.
-A non-binding advisory vote to approve our executive compensation; and - 6.
+- 1. Election of eight directors; - 2.
+Approval of a proposal to amend certain provisions of the 2012 Equity Incentive Plan as described in the enclosed proxy statement, including an increase in the number of shares of capital stock authorized for issuance under the 2012 Equity Incentive Plan from 7,000,000 to 15,000,000; - 3.
+Approval of a reverse stock split at a ratio of any whole number between one-for-two and one-for-ten, as determined by our board of directors, and simultaneously reduce the total number of authorized shares of common stock to 200,000,000, at any time before August 24, 2018, if and as determined by our board of directors; - 4.
+Approval of a proposal to increase the total number of authorized shares of common stock to 375,000,000, if our stockholders do not approve, or our board of directors determines not to effect, the reverse stock split; - 5.
+Approval of a proposal to amend the Company's Certificate of Incorporation to eliminate a provision that permits the removal of the Company's directors only with cause; - 6.
+Ratification of the selection of Warren Averett, LLC as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2018; - 7.
+A non-binding advisory vote to approve our executive compensation; and - 8.
 The transaction of any other business as may properly come before the Annual Meeting or any postponements or adjustments thereof.